SynAccel/adversarial-autonomous-triage/README.md

   Study how adversarial inputs affect an AI-based triage system's risk ratings and recommended actions, and evaluate design patters that improve robustness.

+## Mission

+Measuring whether attacker-controlled text in logs, ticket notes, or telemetry can cause an LLM-based alert-triage assistant to under-rate, mishandle, or hide evidence from a real security event—and then testing defenses that reduce that influence.

 ## Components

 - `lab/triage_service/` – Reference implementation of an AI‑enabled triage system (alert summarizer + risk scorer + action recommender).